Mindfulness Based Therapy

 What are the goals of mindfulness based cognitive therapy (MBCT)?

-If you're attending mindfulness-based cognitive therapy for depression, one of the main goals is fully understanding and learning about depression.
-A therapist can help you by delving into your symptoms and simultaneously learning about how they impact you.
+If you're attending mindfulness-based therapy for depression, one of the main goals is fully understanding and learning about depression.
+A mindfulness-based therapist can help you by delving into your symptoms and simultaneously learning about how they impact you.
 They can work with you to develop a greater awareness and understanding of what situations might cause symptoms to arise and how you can practice mindfulness in those moments as a prevention strategy.

 Once you have objectively examined your symptoms, you can notice when they occur and why.
-Mindfulness treatment can help you identify patterns between your negative and positive thoughts, behaviors, and symptoms.
+Mindfulness therapy can help you identify patterns between your negative and positive thoughts, behaviors, and symptoms.
 For example, extreme self-judgment may cause harm.

 Getty